slickage/baron/README.md

 ```
 * `token` - A token that the invoice creating app is aware of (possibly a hash of the id of the affected record)
 * `url` - The url Baron should ***POST*** to when the payment event occurs

+### Webhook Verification
+In order to prevent a malicious ***POST*** of the invoice status to webhooks, the app receiving the webhook notification can verify the status of the invoice.
+Baron provides a `/status/:invoiceId` route which supports ***GET*** and will display the following data provided an invoiceId:

+* `confirmations` - The number of confirmations the payment's block has
+* `status` - The status of the payment

+The `/status/:invoiceId` route can be used to verify that an invoice is in the status that Baron's webhook notified.

 ## License
 MIT